 | ^^^^^^^^^^ use of undeclared type `ThreadPool`

 Great!
 This error tells us we need a ThreadPool type or module, so we’ll build one now.
 Our ThreadPool implementation will be independent of the kind of work our web server is doing.
-So, let’s switch the hello crate from a binary crate to a library crate to hold our ThreadPool implementation.
+So let’s switch the hello crate from a binary crate to a library crate to hold our ThreadPool implementation.
 After we change to a library crate, we could also use the separate thread pool library for any work we want to do using a thread pool, not just for serving web requests.

-Create a src/lib.rs that contains the following, which is the simplest definition of a ThreadPool struct that we can have for now:
+Create an src/lib.rs file that contains the following, which is the simplest definition of a ThreadPool struct that we can have for now:

 src/lib.rs